WillAdams/gcodepreview/README.md

  so as to not take a single full-depth pass.
 Working from a DXF of course allows one to off-load such considerations to a specialized CAM tool.

+ Deprecated feature:

+  - exporting SVGs --- while this was begun, it turns out that these are written out upside down due to coordinate system differences between OpenSCAD/DXFs and SVGs (it is possible that METAPOST will be used instead for future versions)